dannysu/hakyll-blog/posts/2013-10-30-android-perf-and-memory-leak.markdown

 ---
 date:
 title: Fixing AvidRegister Performance and Memory Leak Issues
-tags: Start-up, AvidTap, HyperDrive, Android, AvidRegister
+tags: Start-up, AvidTap, HyperDrive, Google, Android, AvidRegister
 ---
 Thanks to my co-founder Geoff, we just released a new version of [AvidRegister][1] to the [Play Store][2].
 Geoff fixed a performance issue that